Mamma Mia (ABBA song): History and impact

 The distinctive sound at the start of the song is the marimba.
 According to biographer Carl Magnus Palm, the instrument was incorporated at the last minute, added after Benny Andersson found it in the studio and decided its "tick tock" rhythm was perfect for the track.

 "Mamma Mia" was written at the home of Agnetha Fältskog and Björn Ulvaeus, and was the last track recorded for the album ABBA.
 It was one of four songs from the album to have a music video made to promote the album.
 Initially, however, "Mamma Mia" was never intended for release as a single.
 Around this time, many artists were recording ABBA songs (such as "Honey, Honey" and "Bang a Boomerang").
 ABBA offered "Mamma Mia" to British pop group Brotherhood of Man, who turned it down.

 "I Do, I Do, I Do, I Do, I Do" topped the Australian charts for three weeks; however, the promo clip for "Mamma Mia" proved the more popular after repeat screenings on Australian television, notably on the show Countdown.
 ABBA's Australian record company, RCA, asked that "Mamma Mia" be released as a single but Polar Music refused, preferring them to release "SOS" first.
 However, Stig Anderson agreed to this; "Mamma Mia" was released in Australia in August 1975, where it spent 10 weeks at number one.
-Cash Box said the single was "an example of [ABBA's] excellent musical taste," stating that the "tune is upbeat, with characteristically varied textures."

 After this success in Australia, Epic Records in the United Kingdom took notice of ABBA for the first time since their Eurovision Song Contest winner "Waterloo".
 From then on, Epic began to heavily promote ABBA's singles with the immediate result of "SOS" reaching the Top 10 in the British market, their first hit since "Waterloo".
 "Mamma Mia" soon followed, reaching number one in the UK Singles Chart in January 1976, the second of ABBA's 18 consecutive Top 10 singles there.

-Record World said that "the reason [the song is a worldwide smash] should be self-explanatory after just one listen."

 The B-side for the Australian release of "Mamma Mia" was "Hey, Hey Helen".
 In most other countries the B-side was the instrumental "Intermezzo Number 1".
 ABBA's British label Epic selected "Tropical Loveland" as the B-side for the UK release, believing another vocal track, especially one showcasing ABBA in a different musical style, would better promote the parent album.